saideep2000/portfolio-nextjs/README.md

 # Personal Portfolio Website

-This is a personal portfolio website built with Next.js, React, and Tailwind CSS.
+This is a personal portfolio website built with Next.js, React, and Tailwind CSS

 ## Description